s111s/univ4-address-miner/README.md

   ```bash
   $ python3 univ4-verify-salt.py 0x72bed203c9a5eff37e1f55be91f742def6e0e5c7ebf3d141f7d8a81436e3f4f0
   ```

+  Change the number in `salt_int += ...` to whatever you want and make it your own increasing logic.

 - **`CheckScore.sol`**
   A Solidity smart contract to verify the salt's score directly on the blockchain.
 This ensures that the on-chain verification matches the Python scripts.